ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `SUMD` - Lets the receiver output Graupner HoTT SUMD signal for use with devices that don't support CRSF protocol, like Stabilizers, Heli Controllers etc.
 * `DJI RS2 Pro` - Mainly used for the RS2 Pro Gimbals
 * `HoTT Telemetry` - Allows to use Graupner HoTT enabled telemetry sensors (Graupner and 3rd party)
+* `MAVLINK` - Introduced on ExpressLRS 3.5.0, it allows the receiver to output native MAVLink into a flight controller.
+See the [MAVLink](../../software/mavlink.md) page for more details.

 For more information, see [Receiver Serial Protocols](../../software/serial-protocols.md)

+### Protocol 2

+The `Protocol 2` option is only available for ESP32-based receivers.
+This include the True Diversity ones like the RP4TD, Super D, Super P and EP Dual.
+This option is available on ExpressLRS 3.5.0 and onwards.
+This option is used to set the protocol for the second UART connection for the receiver.

+It has the same options as the previous parameter above with these additional ones:

+* `Tramp` - If you want to control a VTX using Tramp protocol directly through the ExpressLRS Lua Script's VTX Admin.
+* `SmartAudio` - If you want to control a VTX using SmartAudio protocol directly through the ExpressLRS Lua Script's VTX Admin.
+* `Off` - Set when the auxiliary UART is not in use.

+### SBUS failsafe

+`SBUS Failsafe` is used to set the behavior of a receiver using SBUS protocol for output.
+The following options are available:

+* `No Pulses` - When a failsafe occurs, the receiver will stop sending any messages.
+* `Last Pos` - When a failsafe occurs, the receiver will keep sending the last channel positions it received.

 ### Antenna Mode